itisgriff/discordtest.com/memory-bank/progress.md

 # Progress

 ## What Works
-- Frontend implementation is complete
+- Frontend implementation is complete and optimized
 - API endpoint structure is defined and working
 - Discord API integration code is implemented
 - API routing configuration fixed and tested